Central Z extensions

 Here's one of my favorite basic algebra/topology things.
 You can read about this in Brown's Cohomology of Groups book.

-A short exact sequence of groups $$0 \to \mathbb{Z} \to H \to G \to 1$$ is called a central $\mathbb{Z}$-extension of $G$ if the $\mathbb{Z}$ subgroup of $H$ sits in the center of $H$.
-For example, $$0 \to \mathbb{Z} \to G \oplus \mathbb{Z} \to G \to 1$$ is the trivial central $\mathbb{Z}$-extension of $G$ and $$0 \to \mathbb{Z} \to \mathbb{Z} \to \mathbb{Z}/2 \to 0$$ is a non-trivial extension, where the first map is multiplication by 2.
+A short exact sequence of groups 0 \to \mathbb{Z} \to H \to G \to 1 is called a central \mathbb{Z}-extension of G if the \mathbb{Z} subgroup of H sits in the center of H. For example, 0 \to \mathbb{Z} \to G \oplus \mathbb{Z} \to G \to 1 is the trivial central \mathbb{Z}-extension of G and 0 \to \mathbb{Z} \to \mathbb{Z} \to \mathbb{Z}/2 \to 0 is a non-trivial extension, where the first map is multiplication by 2.

-Are there other extensions of $\mathbb{Z}/2$?
-How do you classify central $\mathbb{Z}$-extensions?
-Given an extension and a homomorphism $f: G' \to G$, can we lift $f$ to $H$?
+Are there other extensions of \mathbb{Z}/2?
+How do you classify central \mathbb{Z}-extensions?
+Given an extension and a homomorphism f: G' \to G, can we lift f to H?
 These seem hard to answer, but actually they are easy!!!
 And we can topologize this problem.

 The one thing we need is group cohomology.
-Lightning crash course for this post: if $G$ is a group, then $H^*(G)$ is just defined to be $H^*(K(G,1))$.
-[This is group cohomology with coefficients in $\mathbb{Z}$.
+Lightning crash course for this post: if G is a group, then H^*(G) is just defined to be H^*(K(G,1)).
+[This is group cohomology with coefficients in \mathbb{Z}.
 There's much more interesting group cohomology coefficients, but we won't touch on that here.]

-For example, $H^*(\mathbb{Z}) \cong H^*(S^1) \cong \mathbb{Z}_{(0)} \oplus \mathbb{Z}_{(1)}$ and $H^*(\mathbb{Z}/2) \cong H^*(\mathbb{R}P^\infty)$.
+For example, H^*(\mathbb{Z}) \cong H^*(S^1) \cong \mathbb{Z}_{(0)} \oplus \mathbb{Z}_{(1)} and H^*(\mathbb{Z}/2) \cong H^*(\mathbb{R}P^\infty).
 Easy peasy.
 (Do people still say that?)
-A homomorphism $f: G \to K$ induces a homomorphism $f^*: H^*(K) \to H^*(G)$ which you can think of like map coming from singular cohomology.
-Since $K(G*H,1) \simeq K(G,1) \vee K(H,1)$ and $K(G \times H,1) \simeq K(G,1) \times K(H,1)$, there's a lot of things we can compute quickly.
+A homomorphism f: G \to K induces a homomorphism f^*: H^*(K) \to H^*(G) which you can think of like map coming from singular cohomology.
+Since K(G*H,1) \simeq K(G,1) \vee K(H,1) and K(G \times H,1) \simeq K(G,1) \times K(H,1), there's a lot of things we can compute quickly.
 (In fact, you can deduce a Mayer-Vietoris type principle type thing for group cohomology using the Mayer-Vietoris sequence for cohomology, so it's all pretty manageable.)

-Now, the awesome fact is that central $\mathbb{Z}$-extensions of a group $G$ (up to a suitable notion of equivalence) are in bijective correspondence with elements in $H^2(G)$.
+Now, the awesome fact is that central \mathbb{Z}-extensions of a group G (up to a suitable notion of equivalence) are in bijective correspondence with elements in H^2(G).
 Want some topological intuition?
-Given a principal $S^1$-bundle $E$ over $X$, we get a fibration $S^1 \to E \to X$ and the induced map on $\pi_1$ will actually give a central $\mathbb{Z}$-extension of $\pi_1(X)$.
+Given a principal S^1-bundle E over X, we get a fibration S^1 \to E \to X and the induced map on \pi_1 will actually give a central \mathbb{Z}-extension of \pi_1(X).
 (Principal is what is yielding central here.)
-But topologically, we know that principal $S^1$-bundles correspond to $H^2(X)$.
-This tells us that elements of $H^2$ give us central $\mathbb{Z}$-extensions.
-Conversely, given a central $\mathbb{Z}$-extension, using the Eilenberg-MacLane spaces, we can find $S^1 \to E \to X$ where $E = K(H,1)$ and $X = K(G,1)$ such that the induced maps on $\pi_1$ give the central extension.
-This can be made into a circle bundle, and hence an element of $H^2(G)$.
+But topologically, we know that principal S^1-bundles correspond to H^2(X).
+This tells us that elements of H^2 give us central \mathbb{Z}-extensions.
+Conversely, given a central \mathbb{Z}-extension, using the Eilenberg-MacLane spaces, we can find S^1 \to E \to X where E = K(H,1) and X = K(G,1) such that the induced maps on \pi_1 give the central extension.
+This can be made into a circle bundle, and hence an element of H^2(G).

-So, let's characterize the central $\mathbb{Z}$-extensions of $\mathbb{Z}/2$.
-Well, we just want to compute $H^2(\mathbb{R}P^\infty) = \mathbb{Z}/2$.
+So, let's characterize the central \mathbb{Z}-extensions of \mathbb{Z}/2.
+Well, we just want to compute H^2(\mathbb{R}P^\infty) = \mathbb{Z}/2.
 Therefore, there are exactly two extensions: the trivial one and the non-trivial one which we've already found.
 So we've classified them!
 Very cool!

-What if you have a homomorphism $f: G' \to G$?
-When can you lift this to $H$?
-Well, let $\rho \in H^2(G)$ correspond to the extension over $G$.
-Then, $f$ lifts if and only if $f^*\rho = 0 \in H^2(G')$.
-The way to think of this is that $f^*\eta$ is the pullback extension for any $\eta \in H^2(G')$.
-(In other words, think of the extension of $G$ as an $S^1$-bundle over $K(G,1)$, and then $f^*\eta$ corresponds to an $S^1$-bundle to $K(G',1)$, and hence a $\mathbb{Z}$-extension.)
-Why can we lift if $f^*\rho = 0$?
-Well, using the pullback extension, $H'$, we get a map $\tilde{f}$ from $H' \to H$ satisfying $\pi \tilde{f} = f \pi'$, where $\pi : H \to G$ and $\pi': H' \to G'$ are the projections from the short exact sequences.
+What if you have a homomorphism f: G' \to G?
+When can you lift this to H?
+Well, let \rho \in H^2(G) correspond to the extension over G. Then, f lifts if and only if f^*\rho = 0 \in H^2(G').
+The way to think of this is that f^*\eta is the pullback extension for any \eta \in H^2(G').
+(In other words, think of the extension of G as an S^1-bundle over K(G,1), and then f^*\eta corresponds to an S^1-bundle to K(G',1), and hence a \mathbb{Z}-extension.)
+Why can we lift if f^*\rho = 0?
+Well, using the pullback extension, H', we get a map \tilde{f} from H' \to H satisfying \pi \tilde{f} = f \pi', where \pi : H \to G and \pi': H' \to G' are the projections from the short exact sequences.
 [Think about the analogous picture for pullback bundles.
 There's a map between bundles that covers the map on the base.]
-But since the extension is trivial, we have a section, i.e. $H' = G' \oplus \mathbb{Z}$ and there's an obvious map from $\sigma : G' \to H'$ given by $\sigma(g') = (g',0)$.
-Hence, $\widetilde{f}\sigma$ is the lift!
+But since the extension is trivial, we have a section, i.e. H' = G' \oplus \mathbb{Z} and there's an obvious map from \sigma : G' \to H' given by \sigma(g') = (g',0).
+Hence, \widetilde{f}\sigma is the lift!

-Where have you seen central $\mathbb{Z}$-extensions in low-dimensional topology?
+Where have you seen central \mathbb{Z}-extensions in low-dimensional topology?

 1) Seifert fibered spaces.
-Their fundamental groups are central $\mathbb{Z}$-extensions of the "orbifold" fundamental group of the base orbifold.
-For example, the Brieskorn spheres $\Sigma(p,q,r)$ have fundamental group a central $\mathbb{Z}$-extensions of the triangle group $\langle x, y, z \mid x^p = y^q = z^r = xyz = 1 \rangle$.
-(If you change the extension, but fix the triangle group, then you will get some Seifert fibered spaces with singular fibers of order $p,q,r$ but with different $H_1$.)
+Their fundamental groups are central \mathbb{Z}-extensions of the "orbifold" fundamental group of the base orbifold.
+For example, the Brieskorn spheres \Sigma(p,q,r) have fundamental group a central \mathbb{Z}-extensions of the triangle group \langle x, y, z \mid x^p = y^q = z^r = xyz = 1 \rangle.
+(If you change the extension, but fix the triangle group, then you will get some Seifert fibered spaces with singular fibers of order p,q,r but with different H_1.)

-2) The Lie group $SL_2(\mathbb{R})$ has universal cover $\widetilde{SL_2(\mathbb{R})}$ as a central $\mathbb{Z}$-extension.
-Consequently, if you have a homology three-sphere $Y$ which is a $K(\pi,1)$ and a homomorphism $\pi_1(Y)$ to $S_2(\mathbb{R})$, we can always lift it since $H^2(Y) = 0$.
-[Other than $S^3$ and $\Sigma(2,3,5)$, any prime homology three-sphere is a $K(\pi_1,1)$, so $H^2(Y) = H^2(\pi_1(Y))$.]
-Since $\widetilde{SL_2(\mathbb{R})}$ is a left-orderable group, it follows that a non-trivial homomorphism from $\pi_1(Y)$ to $SL_2(\mathbb{R})$ implies that $\pi_1(Y)$ is left-orderable.
+2) The Lie group SL_2(\mathbb{R}) has universal cover \widetilde{SL_2(\mathbb{R})} as a central \mathbb{Z}-extension.
+Consequently, if you have a homology three-sphere Y which is a K(\pi,1) and a homomorphism \pi_1(Y) to S_2(\mathbb{R}), we can always lift it since H^2(Y) = 0.
+[Other than S^3 and \Sigma(2,3,5), any prime homology three-sphere is a K(\pi_1,1), so H^2(Y) = H^2(\pi_1(Y)).]
+Since \widetilde{SL_2(\mathbb{R})} is a left-orderable group, it follows that a non-trivial homomorphism from \pi_1(Y) to SL_2(\mathbb{R}) implies that \pi_1(Y) is left-orderable.
 [Boyer-Gordon-Watson proved that if the fundamental group of a prime three-manifold admits a non-trivial homomorphism to a left-orderable group, then the three-manifold has left-orderable fundamental group.]

 Comments